heeranwalnitish/LSTM_Hangman/README.md

 2. If the character is not present, Person 1 simply reports that the character is not present in his/her word.

 Refer to [this](https://en.wikipedia.org/wiki/Hangman_(game)) Wikipedia article for more details.

+## Approach Details
+There are two approaches that comes to my mind for solving this problem.
+One is using reinforcement learning or casting the problem as supervised learning.
+Since by the time I am working on this project I am not that familiar with reinforcement learning I decided to use the second approach.
+During inference, the model I designed will output probability of letters existing on the word for a given state of the game and greedily select based on this probability.